F1 Grand Prix Cruises: An Ultimate Guide

 Courtesy of Motorsport Images

-Off the track, the excitement and entertainment continues in Abu Dhabi.
+Off the track, the excitement and entertainment continue in Abu Dhabi.
 Expect the glamour of Monaco but with a unique Arabian backdrop.
 The race venue offers unparalleled facilities.
-Explore the Yas Marina harbour, home to super yachts, the new Ferrari World theme park and a five-star hotel which lights up and changes colour at night.
+Explore the Yas Marina harbour, home to superyachts, the new Ferrari World theme park, and a five-star hotel that lights up and changes colour at night.

 • Circuit Length: 5.281km (3.281 miles)